Embedding and trajectories of temporal networks

 To justify our choice of the dimension of the embedding space (i.e., $k = 2$) and the distance measure (i.e., Laplacian distance measure), we carry out the following analysis.
 We show in Table~\ref{table:goodness_of_fit_01} the values of $g$ and $\sigma$ for $k =1$, $2$, and $3$ for the two distance measures.
 We find that the Laplacian distance measure yields much larger $g$ values and much smaller $\sigma$ values than the Frobenius distance measure does.
 This result justifies the use of the Laplacian distance.
 Moreover, Table~\ref{table:goodness_of_fit_01} shows that, with the Laplacian distance, the embedding dimension of $k=2$ is enough, but not $k=1$.
 Note that the $\sigma$ value with $k=2$ is equal to $0.06$, which is smaller than a suggested criterion value of 0.15 \cite{borg2005modern}.
-We conclude that using $k=2$ and the Laplacian distance measure is optimal for this data set.
+With $k=3$, the goodness of embedding further improves compared with the case of $k=2$.
+However, the gain with $k=3$ is not large because the embedding is already good with $k=2$.
+Therefore, we conclude that the combination of the Laplacian distance measure and $k=2$ is a reasonable choice for this data set.